- sonjac1978

 Now that I have been using the two programs interchangeably for awhile, I can do a good comparison of the amount of time it takes to draft in AutoCAD vs Chief Architect.

-(edit note, 2 years later: The below comparison is going to change as I have increased my drafting speed in Chief Architect.
+(edit note, 3+ years later: The below comparison is going to change as I have increased my drafting speed in Chief Architect.
+I started with Chief interiors X11, I am now on X15.
 At this time, I would estimate drafting in Chief to be 75% faster than Autocad.
 Please see below average drafting times in Chief.)

 I have a perfect study for this blog post, as I recently drafted two very similar projects: one done in AutoCAD and the other in Chief.